Practice guide7 min readBy Noah Willmott

 For typing, the relevant unit is not individual key positions but motor chunks — practiced sequences of keystrokes that are triggered and executed as a unit.
 Fluent typists do not execute one key at a time; they execute chunks of two to five common letter sequences as single coordinated movements.
 The word 'the' is a chunk. 'ing' is a chunk.
 Common words you type frequently become single procedural units rather than sequences of discrete decisions.

-Why You Plateau and What Is Happening
+Why Do You Plateau and What Is Happening?

 Speed plateaus in typing are not mysterious — they almost always reflect a specific deficit in the automaticity of certain patterns.
 When you reach a plateau, it typically means the common patterns are well automated but the less-common ones are still semi-conscious.
 Each time a less-common pattern appears in text, it triggers slower, more deliberate processing that breaks your rhythm.